AashutoshTrivedi/aashutoshtrivedi.github.io/about.md

 Talking a little bit about dockers, docker is one of the best containerisation technology present today.
 Container basically are like virtual machines but they are different in the sense that they all share same the kernel as the operating system unlike virtual machines.
 Virtual machines tend to directly connect to the hardware using hypervisor but in containers they interact with os kernel with their indepent dependencies and files.
 I can basically run and deploy any software in docker.
 Now coming to kubernetes, it's an orchestration platform for running containers.
 In kubernetes, we have a master kubelet and other nodes where kubeltes are installed.
 On thes, docker image is installed and a yaml directive is wrutten to describe the architecture of the kubernete cluster.

 Currently also I am working on a project based on object detection and IOT.
 Basically it's a cap for blind people.
 So in this I will have a cap with 6-8 cameras around and it will reconstruct a 3-d world and detect an object, once detected it will measure the distance of the object with the user, and then output an audio file stating that object x is at a distance y in this particular direction.
 Although this is quite a big project but, we are thinking of patenting this.
 Till now, what we have accomplished is taking the input of two cameras using ov7673 module and two Arduinos, which we will shift to raspberry pi, and using the video which is generated at 30 fps, we will create a opencv program for 3d reconstruction of the video using kafka and spark, and then do object detection on it.
 Once the object is detected, we'll determine the distance of the object, as I'm having two cameras that can easily be possible.
 I will convert this into a voice file and with direction we'll send the signal to the audio output to user.
 So this is the workflow of the project.
 It's certainly an ambitious project an d we'll start it and make a smaller prototype and later our junior batches may carry forward it.

-Yes sir, I would like to add one more thing.
-I may not be expert or much experienced in computer science field but I certainly am passionate about this field which can be easily seen through my previous projects.
-Apart from this I am hardworking, dedicated and a responsible person.
-This can be verified through my resume.
-I had been house secretary in my first year of college, elected by students.
-Based on my work, dedication, sincerity, I was again elected by students for position of general secretary Student's council.
-In the third year I had been selected by faculties as an Marketing and operations head of our team kinesis which developed car from scratch.
-And I have organised many fests in the college.
-This shows my wide aoura and capabilities as well as it tells that whatever work I am assigned to, I do it with complete dedication and commitment.
-If given opportunity I can be a great asset to the company.